By: Susan Dugdale

 Your body language, tone of voice, and words must match each other.

 Some people achieve congruence of body language, tone and words intuitively.
-They are the performers who know how to hold an audience's attention effortlessly.
+They are natural performers who know how to hold an audience's attention effortlessly.

-Others of us need to learn consciously.
-In case you are tempted to judge yourself harshly; it is not a question of better or less than but merely one of difference.
-In fact, often the person who learns these skills consciously has more control and flexibility once they've mastered them.
+Others of us need to learn those skills consciously.
+In case you are tempted to judge yourself harshly for not having them: it is not a question of being 'better' or 'less' than, but merely one of difference.
+In fact, the person who has to learn them frequently has more vocal control and flexibility once they've mastered them.

 Why?
 Because they can stand back from themselves, analyze their results and adjust accordingly.
 The person who just 'does it' often lacks an overview of their behavior.

-A great start to re-energizing your teaching voice is to understand body language.
-This page offers a basic overview.
+A great start to re-energizing your teaching voice is to understand the role and power of body language in communication.
+This page offers an overview as well as tips and exercises to use it effectively.

-What you may not have consciously understood though is that you have the power to choose what story your body language tells.
+However, what you may not have fully grasped is that you have the power to choose what story your body language tells.

 Your next step is to look at vocal variety.